 Table of Contents

-Approximately half of all neuroblastomas have already metastasized at the time of diagnosis, yet the prognosis is promising, and spontaneous remission is common.
+Approximately half of all neuroblastomas will have metastasized at the time of diagnosis, yet the prognosis is promising, and spontaneous remission is common.

 Neuroblastoma as an extracranial malignant solid tumor

-Neuroblastoma is one of the most common extracranial malignant solid tumor during infancy and accounts for 10% of childhood-associated cancers.
+Neuroblastoma is one of the most common extracranial malignant solid tumors during infancy and accounts for 10% of childhood cancers.
 There are about 700 new cases of neuroblastoma each year in the United States, with 90% of patients falling ill before school age.
-The prevalence sits at 1 in 7000 children and is second to that of brain tumors.
+The prevalence is 1 in 7000 children and is second to that of brain tumors.

 Causes of neuroblastoma

-The tumor is thought to be genetic and inherited in an autosomal dominant pattern of inheritance with germinal mutation being the main pathologic lesion.
+The tumor is thought to be genetic and inherited in an autosomal dominant fashion, with germinal mutation being the main pathologic lesion.

-The tumor is thought to arise because of the Knudson’s two hit hypothesis theory where two hits in DNA are involved in the causation of the disease.
+The tumor is believed to arise based on Knudson’s two-hit hypothesis theory where 2 hits in DNA are involved in the causation of the disease.

-The distribution of the tumor involves the pattern taken by migration of neural crest cells since the origin of neuroblastoma are the cells of the neural crest, which later develop into the sympathetic ganglia and adrenal medulla.
-The neuroblasts remain in an immature state instead of differentiating and mutate into malignant cells.
-It is assumed that the amplification of the cellular oncogen N-myc contributes to the progression of the neuroblastoma.
+The distribution of the tumor involves the pattern taken by the migration of neural crest cells because neuroblastoma originates from the cells of the neural crest, which later develop into the sympathetic ganglia and adrenal medulla.
+The neuroblasts remain in an immature state instead of differentiating, and they mutate into malignant cells.
+It is assumed that the amplification of the cellular oncogene N-myc contributes to the progression of neuroblastoma.

-This amplification, which is observed in 20% of tumors, is the consequence of a 1p-deletion, a loss of the p-arm of the first chromosome.
-It was observed that spontaneous tumor regression does not occur when a MYCN (= N-myc) amplification is present.
-Hence the MYCN amplification makes a deep impact on treatment decisions.
+This amplification, which is observed in 20% of tumors, is the consequence of a 1p-deletion—a loss of the p-arm of the first chromosome.
+Spontaneous tumor regression does not occur when an MYCN (N-myc) amplification is present.
+Hence, MYCN amplification has a profound impact on treatment decisions.

-About 50% of neuroblastomas develop in the adrenal medullary.
-Other locations are the cervical, thoracic and abdominal areas along the sympathetic trunk, with the abdominal cavity making up about 70% of the cases.
+About 50% of neuroblastomas develop in the adrenal medulla.
+Other locations are the cervical, thoracic, and abdominal areas along the sympathetic trunk, with the abdominal cavity being involved in about 70% of the cases.

-Metastases primarily appear in the bone marrow, bones and locoregional lymph nodes.
-If metastases appear in the liver, the condition is referred to as Pepper syndrome.
+Metastases primarily appear in the bone marrow, bones, and locoregional lymph nodes.
+If metastases appear in the liver, the condition is referred to as the Pepper syndrome.
 In rare cases, an intracranial metastasis is found.

 Site-related symptoms of neuroblastoma

-Neuroblastoma in the cervical region can provoke Horner’s syndrome, which involves miosis, ptosis hemifacial anhidrosis and enopthalmos.
-That arises from compression and involvement of the sympathetic chain.
+Neuroblastoma in the cervical region can provoke Horner’s syndrome, which involves miosis, ptosis hemifacial anhidrosis, and enophthalmos.
+This arises from the compression and involvement of the sympathetic chain.

-Characteristic of an hourglass tumor is paraplegia and lesions of nerves, since the tumor infiltrates through the neuroforamina into the intraspinal room.
+An hourglass tumor typically presents with paraplegia and nerve lesions since the tumor infiltrates through the neuroforamina into the intraspinal space.

 General symptoms of neuroblastoma

-Due to the tumor’s production of hormones, symptoms which indicate a sympathetic overactivation, like arterial hypertension or diarrhea, can occur.
-This diarrhea is resistant to therapy and is the result of the higher secretion of vasointestinal peptide (VIP); even though it occurs rarely, it is characteristic of neuroblastoma.
+Due to the production of hormones by the tumor, symptoms that indicate sympathetic overactivation, such as arterial hypertension or diarrhea, can occur.
+This diarrhea is resistant to therapy and is the result of higher secretion of vasoactive intestinal peptide (VIP); although this rarely occurs, it is characteristic of neuroblastoma.

 Neuroblastoma as opsoclonus-myoclonus-ataxia (Kinsbourne syndrome)

-In rare cases, approximately 2%, the neuroblastoma is associated with the paraneoplastic syndrome of a cerebellar ataxia with myoclonus of the trunk and extremities and spontaneous nystagmus (opsomyoclonus).
+In rare cases (approx. 2%), the neuroblastoma is associated with the paraneoplastic syndrome of cerebellar ataxia, myoclonus of the trunk and extremities, and spontaneous nystagmus (opsomyoclonus).
 For this reason, it is also referred to as dancing feet and dancing eye syndrome.
-Sometimes, yet for unkown reasons, this so-called opsoclonus-myoclonus-ataxia syndrome leaves permanent neurological and cognitive deficits associated with psychomotoric retardation—even if the neuroblastoma is successfully cured.
+Occasionally, for unknown reasons, this opsoclonus-myoclonus-ataxia syndrome leaves permanent neurological and cognitive deficits associated with psychomotor retardation even if the neuroblastoma is successfully cured.

-If a neuroblastoma is strongly suspected, sonographic and radiological imaging of the tumor should be taken in order to rule out an hourglass tumor due to the imminent development of paraplegia.
+If neuroblastoma is strongly suspected, sonographic and radiological imaging of the tumor can help to rule out an hourglass tumor because of the imminent development of paraplegia.

-Scintigraphically, a neuroblastoma can be displayed using iodine-131-meta-iodobenzylguanidine (MIBG), which is an analogue to noradrenaline, since the adrenergic tissue absorbs this substance.
-Scintigraphy is also a convenient method for assessing the progression of the disease because reduction in size can be well observed.
+Neuroblastoma can be identified using iodine-131-meta-iodobenzylguanidine (MIBG), which is an analog of noradrenaline because the adrenergic tissue absorbs this substance.
+Scintigraphy is also a convenient method for assessing the progression of the disease because a reduction in size can be well observed.

-Urine can be used to detect higher excretion, while serum is convenient for detection of higher concentration of vanillylmandelic acid and homovanillic acid.
-These are metabolites of the increased metabolism of catecholamines and represent evidence for a neuroblastoma since neuroblastoma produce catecholamines (as do the chromaffin cells of the adrenal medulla).
+Urine can be used to detect higher excretion, while serum is convenient for the detection of a higher concentration of vanillylmandelic acid and homovanillic acid.
+These are metabolites of the increased metabolism of catecholamines and represent evidence for neuroblastoma since neuroblastoma produces catecholamines (as do the chromaffin cells of the adrenal medulla).

-As differential diagnosis, nephroblastomas and lymphomas are a possibility; however, these tumors do not cause an increased level of degradation products of catecholamines.
-Often, unspecific tumor-associated parameters (such as lactate dehydrogenase, ferritin and the neuron-specific enolase) are elevated as well.
+Nephroblastomas and lymphomas are possible differential diagnoses; however, these tumors do not cause an increased level of catecholamine degradation products.
+Often, nonspecific tumor-associated parameters (such as lactate dehydrogenase, ferritin, and the neuron-specific enolase) are also elevated.

-Importantly, an infiltration of the bone marrow must always be ruled out by confirming the amplification of the N-myc oncogen using tumor material and bone marrow punctures at 4 puncture sites, since this would require a different treatment approach.
+Importantly, an infiltration of the bone marrow must always be ruled out by confirming the amplification of the N-myc oncogene using tumor material and bone marrow punctures at 4 puncture sites since this would require a different treatment approach.

 Histological classification of neuroblastoma according to Hughes